Breach of Fiduciary Duty

 Equitable Remedies in Cases of a Breach of Fiduciary Duty

 Breach of fiduciary duty can take many forms some of which are apparent and others which require examination of fiduciary accounts and transactions in detail.
 Court proceedings may be necessary to remedy these breaches of duty or to remove a fiduciary from his or her position.
 Breach of fiduciary duties remedies vary depending upon the situation.
+It is not always easy to determine whether a fiduciary has breached or acted improperly especially where complex financial and business matters are involved.
+Sometimes a New York City attorney will obtain the services of a forensic accountant, an appraiser or other specialist to examine the fiduciary’s actions.

 In circumstances of a breach of fiduciary duty, a court may award one of the following remedies against a defaulting fiduciary: (a) a constructive trust; (b) an account of profits; or (c) equitable compensation or surcharge.